The When And How Of Refinancing Your Home Loan

 A lot of factors come into play here in how these rates fluctuate.
 One example would be when central banks like the US Federal Reserve lower interest rates.
 Similarly, SIBOR-pegged rates (floating interest rate) that are tied to US Fed rates would trend downwards too.

-Therefore, if it’s within your best interest, you can choose to strategically refinance to a cheaper home loan package.
+Therefore, if it’s in your best interest, you can choose to strategically refinance to a cheaper home loan package or explore other alternatives, such as personal loans.
 When done right, this could potentially save you thousands of dollars.
 Let’s explore the ways in which you can jump on this opportunity.

 What is home loan refinancing all about?